fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 Optional LaTeX support via textext extension
 --------------------------------------------

+..
+Important note:: LaTeX support is an optional feature, **enabled by default**.
+Please refer to :ref:`latexSupport` on how to disable it.

-Many of the functions implemented in this project uses LaTeX to generate text.
-To this end I decided to employ the excellent extension **textext** from Pauli Virtanen  <https://pav.iki.fi/software/textext/>.
+Many of the functions implemented in this project can use LaTeX to generate text if the support is enabled.
+To this end I decided to employ the excellent extension **textext** by Pauli Virtanen  <https://pav.iki.fi/software/textext/>.

-Since I made very few modifications to his module, I decided to include the modified files in this extension.
+Since I made very few modifications to his module, I decided to include the modified files here.
 The modifications were merely designed to facilitate debugging.
 No deep modifications were made to it.
 If you prefer, you can stick with the original version.

 Instalation procedure and requirements of the modified **textext** are exactly the same of the original.
 Please refer to the installation section on Pauli Virtanen's page to get further instructions.